Medical expert of the article

 - Sedentary lifestyle

-Early atherosclerosis is a disease in relatives of the first degree of kinship at the age of 55 years for men and up to 65 years for women.
-It is unclear how these factors contribute, independently of other, often associated risk factors (eg, diabetes, dyslipidemia).
+Early atherosclerosis is the disease in first-degree relatives before the age of 55 for men and before the age of 65 for women.
+It is unclear to what extent these factors contribute independently of other, often associated risk factors (eg, diabetes mellitus, dyslipidemia).

-Dyslipidemia (high total cholesterol, LDL cholesterol or low HDL cholesterol), AH and diabetes mellitus contribute to the progression of atherosclerosis, enhancing endothelial dysfunction and inflammation in the vascular endothelium.
+Dyslipidemia (high total cholesterol, LDL cholesterol, or low HDL), hypertension, and diabetes mellitus contribute to the progression of atherosclerosis by increasing endothelial dysfunction and inflammation in the vascular endothelium.

-With dyslipidemia, the subendothelial amount and LDL oxidation increase.
-Oxidized lipids stimulate the synthesis of adhesion molecules and inflammatory cytokines, can have antigenic properties, initiating a T-mediated immune response and inflammation of the arterial wall.
-HDL protect against the development of atherosclerosis by reverse cholesterol transport; they can also protect by transporting enzymes of the antioxidant system that can neutralize oxidized lipids.
-The role of hypertriglyceridemia in atherogenesis is complex, and whether it has an independent, independent of other dyslipidemia value, is unclear.
+In dyslipidemia, the subendothelial amount and oxidation of LDL increases.
+Oxidized lipids stimulate the synthesis of adhesion molecules and inflammatory cytokines, and may have antigenic properties, initiating a T-mediated immune response and inflammation of the arterial wall.
+HDL protects against the development of atherosclerosis by reverse cholesterol transport; they may also protect by transporting enzymes of the antioxidant system that can neutralize oxidized lipids.
+The role of hypertriglyceridemia in atherogenesis is complex, and whether it has an independent significance independent of other dyslipidemias is unclear.

-Arterial hypertension can lead to vascular inflammation through the mechanism associated with angiotensin II.
-The latter stimulates endothelial cells, vascular smooth muscle cells and macrophages to form proatherogenic mediators, including pro-inflammatory cytokines, superoxide anions, prothrombotic factors, growth factors, and oxidized lectin-like LDL receptors.
+Arterial hypertension may lead to vascular inflammation via a mechanism associated with angiotensin II.
+The latter stimulates endothelial cells, vascular smooth muscle cells, and macrophages to produce proatherogenic mediators, including proinflammatory cytokines, superoxide anions, prothrombotic factors, growth factors, and oxidized lectin-like LDL receptors.

-Diabetes leads to the formation of glycolysis products, which increase the synthesis of pro-inflammatory cytokines in endothelial cells.
+Diabetes mellitus leads to the formation of glycolysis products that increase the synthesis of proinflammatory cytokines in endothelial cells.
 Oxidative stress and oxygen radicals formed in diabetes mellitus directly damage the endothelium and promote atherogenesis.

-Cigarette smoke contains nicotine and other chemicals toxic to the vascular endothelium.
-Smoking, including passive, increases the reactivity of platelets (possibly, promoting platelet thrombosis) and the content of fibrinogen in the blood plasma and hematocrit (which increases the viscosity of the blood).
-Smoking increases the amount of LDL and decreases HDL; it also leads to vasoconstriction, which is especially dangerous for arteries already narrowed due to atherosclerosis.
-The amount of HDL is increased to approximately 6-8 mg / dl for 1 month after cessation of smoking.
+Cigarette smoke contains nicotine and other chemicals that are toxic to the vascular endothelium.
+Smoking, including passive smoking, increases platelet reactivity (possibly promoting platelet thrombosis) and plasma fibrinogen and hematocrit (increasing blood viscosity).
+Smoking increases LDL and decreases HDL; it also causes vasoconstriction, which is especially dangerous in arteries already narrowed by atherosclerosis.
+HDL increases to approximately 6 to 8 mg/dL within 1 month of smoking cessation.

-Hyperhomocysteinemia increases the risk of atherosclerosis, although not as much as the aforementioned risk factors.
-This may be a consequence of a deficiency of folic acid or a genetic metabolic defect.
-The pathophysiological mechanism is unknown, but can concern direct damage to the endothelium, stimulation of the production of monocytes and T cells, the capture of LDL by macrophages, and the proliferation of smooth muscle cells.
+Hyperhomocysteinemia increases the risk of atherosclerosis, although not as much as the above risk factors.
+It may be due to folate deficiency or a genetic metabolic defect.
+The pathophysiological mechanism is unknown but may involve direct endothelial injury, stimulation of monocyte and T cell production, LDL uptake by macrophages, and smooth muscle cell proliferation.

-Lipoprotein (a) is a modified version of LDL that has a cysteine-enriched zone homologous to plasminogen.
-High content may predispose to atherothrombosis, but the mechanism is unclear.
+Lipoprotein (a) is a modified version of LDL that has a cysteine-rich region homologous to plasminogen.
+High levels may predispose to atherothrombosis, but the mechanism is unclear.

-A large number of LDL, characteristic of diabetes mellitus, is very atherogenic.
-The mechanism may include increased susceptibility to oxidation and nonspecific damage to the endothelium.
+The high LDL levels characteristic of diabetes are highly atherogenic.
+The mechanism may involve increased susceptibility to oxidation and nonspecific endothelial injury.

-The high content of SRV does not reliably predict the degree of atherosclerosis, but may indicate the probability of ischemia development.
-It may indicate an increased risk of rupture of the capsule of atherosclerotic plaque, continued ulceration or thrombosis, or increased activity of lymphocytes and macrophages.
-SRV can participate in atherogenesis through a variety of mechanisms, including abnormal synthesis of nitric oxide and increased effects on angiotensin type 1 receptors, chemoattractant proteins, and adhesion molecules.
+High CRP levels do not reliably predict the degree of atherosclerosis but may indicate the likelihood of ischemia.
+They may indicate an increased risk of plaque rupture, ongoing ulceration or thrombosis, or increased lymphocyte and macrophage activity.
+CRP may be involved in atherogenesis through a variety of mechanisms, including impaired nitric oxide synthesis and increased effects on angiotensin type 1 receptors, chemoattractant proteins, and adhesion molecules.

-Infection caused by C. Pneumoniae or other pathogens (eg, viruses, including HIV, or Helicobacter pylori), can damage the endothelium by direct exposure, endotoxin, stimulation of systemic or subendothelial inflammation.
+Infection with C. pneumoniae or other pathogens (eg, viruses including HIV or Helicobacter pylori) can damage the endothelium by direct action, endotoxin, or stimulation of systemic or subendothelial inflammation.

 Prothrombotic conditions increase the likelihood of atherothrombosis.

-Polymorphism of 5-lipoxygenase (removal or addition of alleles) can potentiate atherosclerosis, increasing the synthesis of leukotrienes within plaques, leading to vascular reaction and migration of macrophages and monocytes, thus increasing subendothelial inflammation and dysfunction.
+5-lipoxygenase polymorphisms (deletion or addition of alleles) can potentiate atherosclerosis by increasing leukotriene synthesis within plaques, leading to vascular reaction and migration of macrophages and monocytes, thus increasing subendothelial inflammation and dysfunction.